Omega97/SemanticSearch/README.md

 >## Embedding-Augmented Retrieval System

-This project aims to develop a **semantic retrieval** framework for efficiently searching documents.
-A pre-trained model generates embeddings for all text files in the database during pre-processing, creating a structured representation of their content.
+This project aims to develop a **semantic retrieval framework** for efficiently searching documents.
+During pre-processing, a pre-trained model generates embeddings for all text files in the database, creating a structured representation of their content.

 At inference time, retrieval is performed by computing the **embedding of the query** and comparing it against the stored embeddings.
 The most relevant documents are identified based on cosine similarity, ensuring that semantically similar files are recommended.

 We introduce a learned endomorphism that **aligns the query embedding** with the page embedding to enhance retrieval accuracy.
 This transformation is trained to maximize the **cosine similarity** between the query and its corresponding target document.
 The mapping function is trained on a dataset of query-document pairs, enabling it to adapt to the specific characteristics of the database and improve retrieval performance.

 >## Dataset Ideas:
 Our priority is to create a very diverse dataset of **query-document pairs**, so that we can reliably obtain a mapping that reliably improves the system.
 To achieve this, we considered the following datasets:
 1) **WikiPassageQA**, a Wikipedia-based retrieval dataset that can be repurposed for retrieval.
 2) **BEIR Benchmark** (General Information Retrieval), a collection of 18 datasets covering various retrieval tasks, including document and passage retrieval.